filiksyos/todo_app/README.md

 This application demonstrates the implementation of a blockchain-based todo list using Chromia technology.
 Users can create accounts, manage their tasks, and track their progress - all secured by blockchain technology.

+> 📱 **Additional Implementation**: I have also created an [Android version](https://github.com/filiksyos/androidtodo) of this application to demonstrate cross-platform capabilities with Chromia blockchain technology.
+The Android version showcases how Chromia can be integrated into mobile applications while handling platform-specific challenges.

 ### Features

 - **User Authentication**: Secure login via EVM wallet integration (MetaMask, WalletConnect, etc.)